jsonyeung/figma-box-it/README.md

 ![Box-It Demo Gif](https://raw.githubusercontent.com/jsonyeung/figma-box-it/develop/docs/box-it-demo.gif)

-Box It will automatically group selections of 2+ layers and bounds a box with padding.
+Box It will bound a box around your selection and show a set of inputs to adjust the padding.

 **Using your own box layer**